bearz-io/js-testing/README.md

 ## Notes

-This library was written with the frustration of dealing with @denoland/dnt which shims Deno.test and generates alot of excess code and its cleaner to just run `node --test` and `bun test` to ensure that the tests are executed against the other runtimes.
+This library was written with the frustration of dealing with @denoland/dnt which shims Deno.test and generates alot of excess code.
+It is cleaner to just run `node --test` and `bun test` to ensure that the tests are executed against the other runtimes.

+I also tried vitest.
+Vitest was failing to work with deno outside of very limit contexts.
+Vitest is cool, but it is/was heavy on the dependencies.
+The number of dependencies increased times for scripts to run and and it required dealing with the headache of nodeModulesDir=auto.

 ## License